 Mix your hair mask

-Apply in sections (tie the other section up and out of your way)
+Apply in sections if you have long hair (tie the other section up and out of your way)

 Leave on for 20 minutes